 RYOKANS providing rooms with private open-air/Onsen baths

 A traditional Noh play stage surrounded by water and greenery and open air bathing steeped in rustic flavor.
 A famous hot spring ryokan decorated by a long history.
+All rooms have hot spring baths.
 120 min by JR Limited Express from Tokyo Sta.

 Japanese ryokan food, dinner and breakfast – a ryokan providing local foodstuff